Dikkekip/dikkekip.github.io/_posts/2024-07-29-EntraID-AccessPackages.md

 ```

-This function activates the correct PIM roles in oder
+This function activates the correct PIM roles in order to execute the script

 ## 🎨 Crafting the Access Package Spell